aspose-words/Aspose.Words-API-References/english/net/aspose.words.properties/documentproperty/todatetime/_index.md

 ### Remarks

-Throws an exception if the property type is not DateTime.Microsoft Word stores only the date part (no time) for custom date properties.
+Throws an exception if the property type is not DateTime.

+Microsoft Word stores only the date part (no time) for custom date properties.

 ### Examples